Expert Perspective : Why your Periods are Irregular

 The irregularity of periods can be distressing, especially when you don’t know why this is occurring.
 It is not uncommon for periods to be irregular around the time of puberty.
 This is usually related to a maturing reproductive system.
 Shortly after that, and at your age of 22, periods should have become regular and predictable.

 The most common cause for the pattern of your periods is a condition called ‘polycystic ovarian syndrome’ or PCOS for short.
-This is a complex condition that could translat into failure to ovulate every month, resulting in irregular and missed periods.
-There are also other gynaecological conditions that may explain what you are going through.
-A review by a gynaecologist will come up with a diagnosis.
-It is likely you will need some hormone tests, and may be imaging of your reproductive organs.
+This is a complex condition that could translate into failure to ovulate every month, resulting in irregular and missed periods.
+There are also other gynecological conditions that may explain what you are going through.
+A review by a gynecologist will come up with a diagnosis.
+It is likely you will need some hormone tests, and maybe imaging of your reproductive organs.
 Once the cause is identified, specific measures can be instituted to regulate your bleeding pattern.

 Irregular periods imply inconsistent ovulation and this means you should seek help if you don’t get pregnant within 6 months once you start trying.
 All that you may require is some tablets to help with ovulation.
 You should desist from self-prescription, as ovulation tablets are not without some risks.
 Pregnancy usually occurs within 6 months of such medication.
 In rare cases, some women may require more complex interventions to achieve a pregnancy.

 What you are going through should not be viewed as a serious problem, especially in the very young reproductive age groups.
 It is not unusual for some period irregularities to self-correct in the course of time but once you get an assessment and an explanation for your period patterns, you will feel more at ease.
 You may not even require anything to be done depending on your prevailing reproductive wishes.